chcavignx/AI-Autonomous-Assistant/docs/TTS_offline.md

 2.1 The model file (e.g., **`model-name.onnx`**)
 2.2 The configuration file (**`model-name.onnx.json`**)

-Those models are available on the **Piper repository on Hugging Face**.
+Those models are available on the **Piper repository on Hugging Face** [Link](https://huggingface.co/rhasspy/piper-voices/tree/main).
 For French and English GB voices, you can use models like these (names may change):

 **French**: `fr_FR-gilles-low.onnx` and `fr_FR-gilles-low.onnx.json`
 **English (GB)**: `en_GB-vctk-medium.onnx` and `en_GB-vctk-medium.onnx.json`